ropensci/roweb3/content/blog/2024-04-16-markdown-programmatic/index.md

 </div>

-## String Manipulation Tools
+## String manipulation tools

 You can use string manipulation tools to parse Markdown if you are sure of the Markdown variants your code will get as input, or if you are willing to grow your codebase to accommodate many edge cases... which in the end means you are writing an actual Markdown parser.
-Not for the faint of heart... neither necessary if you read the section after this one. :relieved:
+Not for the faint of heart... nor necessary if you read the section after this one. :relieved:

 You'd detect headings using for instance `grep("^#", markdown_lines)`[^2].

-Example of string manipulation tools include base R ([`sub()`](https://rdrr.io/r/base/grep.html), [`grep()`](https://rdrr.io/r/base/grep.html) and friends), [stringr](https://stringr.tidyverse.org/) (and stringi), [`xfun::gsub_file()`](https://rdrr.io/pkg/xfun/man/gsub_file.html).
+Example of string manipulation tools include base R ([`sub()`](https://rdrr.io/r/base/grep.html), [`grep()`](https://rdrr.io/r/base/grep.html) and friends), [stringr](https://stringr.tidyverse.org/) (and [stringi](https://stringi.gagolewski.com/index.html)), [`xfun::gsub_file()`](https://rdrr.io/pkg/xfun/man/gsub_file.html).

 Although string manipulation tools are of a limited usefulness when parsing Markdown, they can *complement* the actual parsing tools.
 Even if using specific Markdown parsing tools will help you write fewer regular expressions yourself... they won't completely free you from them.

-## Abstract Represensation Manipulation Tools
+## Abstract representation manipulation tools

 Abstract representation manipulation tools are fantastic, and numerous.
 These translate the Markdown document into a data structure called an [Abstract Syntax Tree (AST)](https://en.wikipedia.org/wiki/Abstract_syntax_tree) that gives you fine-grained control over specific elements of the document (e.g. individual headings or links regardless of how they are written).
 With a formal data structure, you can programmatically manipulate the Markdown document by adding, removing, or manipulating pieces of Markdown in a standardized way.